Computing a Number Theoretic Sum

 S=dnϕ(d)d2αn/d2ατ(α)S = \sum_{d \leq \sqrt{n}} \phi(d) d^2 \sum_{\alpha \leq n/d^2} \alpha \tau(\alpha)

-We can linear sieve ϕ\phi for the other part in the SS sum at no asymptotic cost.
-Thus the total cost of this is
+We can linear sieve the first n\sqrt{n} values of ϕ\phi in the SS sum at no additional symptotic cost.
+Thus the total time complexity is